AmitKuMaurya/git-advance/readme.md

-did some changes again before revert.
+did some changes again in demo.